10 Signs that May Indicate You Have Small Intestinal Bacterial Overgrowth

 Read more here: How to Cleanse Toxic Substances from Your Intestines

 Can you test for SIBO?

-At home you can perform a breath test by following the advice of your doctor.
-The test usually includes fasting for 12 hours and eating a specified amount of sugar, and then breathing into a balloon every 15 minutes for 3 hours in order to produce breath samples.
-This test can be used to reveal SIBO or other disorders, like celiac disease or pancreatic malfunction.
+You can do a breath test at home by following your doctor’s instructions.
+The test usually includes fasting for 12 hours and then eating a specified amount of sugar.
+After that, you have to breathe into a balloon every 15 minutes for 3 hours in order to produce breath samples.
+This test can be used to reveal SIBO or other disorders.

 In hospitals and clinics, doctors identify this condition by testing urine and stool.
 You’ll need to first talk to your physician and discuss all your symptoms.

 One of the first recommendations for treating SIBO is to reduce carbohydrate consumption and avoid refined foods like sugar and flour.
-Also limit your intake of alcohol, and consult your doctor for any medical treatment.
-Usually your doctor will prescribe antibiotics – it’s important not to attempt to self-medicate.
+Also, you should limit your alcohol intake and consult your doctor for any medical treatment.
+It’s important not to attempt to self-medicate.